cmdlabs/cmd-tf-aws-guardduty-org/README.md

 Amazon GuardDuty is a continuous security monitoring service that analyses and processes the following data sources: VPC Flow Logs, AWS CloudTrail event logs, and DNS logs.
 It uses threat intelligence feeds, such as lists of malicious IPs and domains, and machine learning to identify unexpected and potentially unauthorised and malicious activity within your AWS environment.

-This repo contains Terraform modules for configuring AWS GuardDuty via AWS Organisations and managing IPSets and ThreadSets used by GuardDuty.
+This repo contains Terraform modules for configuring AWS GuardDuty via AWS Organisations and optionally managing IPSets and ThreadSets used by GuardDuty.

+This module only needs to be run once.
+All existing AWS Organisation member accounts and all future AWS Organisation member accounts will be added automatically.

 Terraform >= 0.12.20 is required for this module.